antonynyt/raspi-fancontrol/README.md

 - Put it in `/usr/bin` with executable permission (`chmod +x fancontrol`).
 - It works without doing anything (check CPU temperature every 20s)
+- Or you can turn ON/OFF Manually with `fancontrol -i`
 ````
 -h, --help            show this help message and exit
 -i, --on              Turn the fan on.